≡ Menu

 There is also a chance of deafness with these dogs, but the cost to treat it is comparatively low – especially if you have insurance…

-The last topic we wanted to discuss when it comes to the Catahoula, which is if you’re just doing research on this breed to determine if it might be the right dog for you, that’s great!
+The last topic we wanted to discuss regarding the Catahoula is if you’re researching this breed to determine if it might be the right dog for you, that’s great!
 But don’t stop there.

-Also, take a moment and see exactly what it might cost for you to be able to purchase a pet insurance policy on your new Catahoula puppy or Catahoula rescue dog, because the last thing that you want to have happen is to have your new pet become sick or injured and not be able to afford the care that he or she will need.
+Also, take a moment and see exactly what it might cost for you to be able to purchase a pet insurance policy on your new Catahoula puppy or Catahoula rescue dog because the last thing that you want to have to happen is to have your new pet become sick or injured and not be able to afford the care that they will need.

 This is why…